CICM/HoaLibrary-PD/README.md

 ### Compilation :

 	./autogen.sh (if needed)
-	./configure
-	make
+	./configure or ./configure --with-pdextended or ./configure --with-cblas or ./configure --with-pdextended --with-cblas make
 	make install (optional)

+The use of cBlas is highly recommended for the binaural.
 XCode, CodeBlock and Visual Studio projects are also available.

 ### Dependencies :